christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 ![VS Code on the left and Zathura on the right](/assets/media/vscode-zathura.png)

 Moreover, Zathura supports backward search (clicking on a specific location in the PDF will take you directly to the corresponding position in the source code).
 LaTeX Workshop comes with a built-in pdf viewer, but you can easily  change it to the one you like.
+My Zathura config can be found  at my [dotfiles repo](https://github.com/christian-chavez/dotfiles/blob/current/.config/zathura/zathurarc).

 ## Git & GitHub